 Bad morning habits — 4 things to avoid:

 Following a training plan will help you see results quicker.
 Always schedule a workout reminder in your calendar.
 This way you won’t forget, and it will be harder to just skip a scheduled run or fitness session if it’s staring back at you in black and white.

 Follow a training plan from the adidas Training app: you only need a little bit of time for bodyweight exercises — perfect for a morning workout!

 If you aren’t up for an adidas Training training in the morning, choose another workout that’s fun:

 When you make a date with someone to work out together, you make a commitment.
 A lot of people need this to stay focused on reaching their goal.
 Even if you don’t have the slightest interest in working out one morning, you’ll do it anyway because someone is waiting for you.

 Connect with like-minded people

 Doing sports with others builds team spirit — everyone wants the other group members to be successful.
-Join a Runtastic Facebook Group, exchange ideas with other users, and meet up for workouts.
+Join the adidas Runtastic Facebook Group, exchange ideas with other users, and meet up for workouts.

 4. Visualize your goal